The climate of Maldives

 Weather in August » Weather in September

-September is wet and humid in the
+September in the

 Weather in September »